Nexilis/wedding/content/en/home/accommodation.md

 +++
 Unfortunately, the number of rooms in Warlity is limited.
-There are a number of interesting options in the area (most of them in Olsztyn), you will find some links below.
+There are a number of interesting options in the area (most of them in Olsztyn) - you will find some links below.

 **Hotels and B&Bs:**
 - [Hotel Marina Club](http://www.booking.com/Share-RbbJ6P)